 The purpose and ethos of the Kent Health Needs Education Service can be summarised in one very simple statement:

 Ensuring continuity of education, through inclusion and support.

 Kent Health Needs Education Service is committed to safeguarding and promoting the welfare of children and young people, and expects all staff and volunteers to share this commitment and take part in safer recruitment training.
-All posts within KHNES are subject to an enhanced Disclosure Application to the Disclosure and Barring Service and check against the ISA Barred List for children.
+All posts within KHNES are subject to a satisfactory reference which will be obtained prior to interview, an enhanced Disclosure Application to the Disclosure and Barring Service and check against the ISA Barred List for children.